yeswework/fabrica-dev-kit/README.md

 * Using [Docker](https://www.docker.com/), creates an independent development environment for your project running the [Nginx](https://nginx.org/) web server and the latest version of [PHP-FPM](https://php-fpm.org/).
 Docker's efficient architecture means that each Fabrica Dev Kit project runs and is stored separately (unlike MAMP, where all projects share space and servers), while avoiding the bloat of a Vagrant-like solution (where each project has a capacious virtual machine to itself).
 * Automatically installs all the software required to develop, including the latest version of WordPress and your plugins of choice (you just list them in the initial setup file), as well as deployment tools.
-* Setup of a new project takes a matter of seconds (after the one-time installation of initial dependencies and base images).
+* Setup of a new project takes a matter of seconds (after the first-time installation of dependencies and Docker images).

 ### Reduces friction to accelerate development and deployment